vlaier/HeadTransplant/src/components/note.md

     8. Ok, ref.current = 3.
 This time I will use this https://storybook.js.org/addons/@storybook/addon-postcss

     9. Added middle step this time and commited after configurating storybook but before adding tailwind support.

+    10. Stopped counting how many times I have started over, but finally it somehows started to magically work YEAAAH!
+This projects works on duct tape and glue right now it needs some cleaning up and I hope storybook will help me with that.